BlauGroup/RNMC_archived/README.md

 - `base_seed`: seeds used are `base_seed, base_seed+1, ..., base_seed+number_of_simulations-1`
 - `thread_count`: is how many threads to use.
 - `step_cutoff`: how many steps in each simulation
-- `gc_interval`: if simulations run for a long time, the dependency graph can grow quite large.
-The dispatcher sweeps through it every `gc_interval` seconds and frees "rarely" used parts.
-You probably want to do a sweep every hour or so if you are running large simulations.
+- `dependency_threshold`: if simulations run for a long time, the dependency graph can grow quite large.
+We slow down its growth by only computing the dependency node corresponding to a reaction after it has been seen `dependency_threshold` times.
+Set to zero if you want to compute dependents on first occurrence.
-- `gc_threshold`: controls what is meant by "rarely" for garbage collection.
-Increasing the threshold means more of the dependency graph will be garbage collected.
-If `gc_threshold = 0, then no garbage collection will occour.

 ### The Reaction Network Database